 Patriotism in Action: The Founding of National Veterans Day Character Traits Class Handout

 Lesson: Learn how a Birmingham student, who grew up and served in WW II, led the movement for America to create a National Veterans Day to honor veterans of all wars and perpetuate peace.
-Learn this history through the lens of character traits legislated to be taught in Alabama schools.
-Take action: write a note to someone not in your home to make sure they know Veterans Day started in Alabama.
+Learn this history through the lens of character traits legislated to teach in Alabama schools.

 Action: the handout provides space for students to fill in answers to make sure they remember the history and, on page 2, they can write a vision sentence describing fulfillment of each important character trait selected by them or the teacher.